 Pilgrimage to the Holy Land - November 27, 2023

-Go to where angels treaded, the Holy Family lived and worked and the Holy Spirit came down to change the world.
+Go to where angels trod, the Holy Family lived and worked, and the Holy Spirit came down to change the world.

 Holy Land Pilgrimage Itinerary

 Our pilgrimage begins today as we depart on our flight to Israel.
 Meals and drinks served aloft.

 After arrival at Ben Gurion Airport in Tel Aviv, our immersion in ancient Israel where Christ walked begins.
 We will be met by our guide who will guide us through the Holy Land and make the scripture come alive as we follow in the footsteps of Jesus.
 We drive north along the shores of the Mediterranean to the port city of Haifa where we will spend our first night in the Holy Land.
 (D, Mass)